CZ-NIC/yangson/docs/yangson-man.rst

 Options
 =======

+.. option:: -P, --pickled

+   This option indicates that *<in_file>* contents is to be interpreted as a serialized (pickled) data model object.
+See also :option:`--dump` option.

 .. option:: -p <module_path>, --path <module_path>

-   This option specifies directories to search for YANG modules.
-   The *module_path* argument is a colon-separated list of directory names.
-By default, the value of the YANG_MODPATH environment variable is used if this variable exists, otherwise the module path contains only the current directory.
+   This option specifies a list of directories to search for YANG modules.
+It is only applicable if the :option:`--pickled` option is **not** used.
+The *<module_path>* argument is a colon-separated list of directory names.
+By default, the value of the YANG_MODPATH environment variable is used if it is set, otherwise the module path contains only the current directory.

    All YANG modules specified in YANG library need to be located in one of these directories, and their file names have to be in the